Recommendation – Education – Networking

 The event always takes place in alternating years in Germany and other European countries.

-In addition to the very interesting lecture programme with top-class technical lectures, workshops and panel discussions the DCA offers its members the opportunity to present their own products and introduce their company on the premises of the event.
+In addition to the very interesting lecture programme with top-class technical lectures, workshops and panel discussions the DCA offers its members the opportunity to present their own products and introduce their company at the event.
 This offer has been taken up very intensively in the past, especially by the associate members.

-An entertaining programme rounds off the event with interesting evening events (e.g. visits of a college in Cambridge, UK, or a salt mine in Krakow, Poland),which primarily focuses on the professional exchange between the industry and is highly appreciated by the participating companies.
+An entertaining programme accompanies the event with interesting evening events (e.g. visits of a college in Cambridge, UK, or a salt mine in Krakow, Poland),which primarily focuses on the professional exchange between industry professionals and is highly appreciated by the participating members.

 We would like to take this opportunity to thank all the companies that have supported the DCA in the past!